Sage-Bionetworks/synapserutils/README.md

 syncToSynapse("/path/to/manifest.tsv")
 ```

-The manifest file format and instructions on how to create one could be found [here](http://docs.synapse.org/articles/uploading_in_bulk.html#creating-a-manifest) and by:
+The manifest file format and instructions on how to create one can be found [here](http://docs.synapse.org/articles/uploading_in_bulk.html#creating-a-manifest) and by:

 ```r
 ?syncToSynapse